-The following table lists the documents related to the components of Avaya Aura[®] Release 8.1.3.
+The following table lists the documents related to the components of Avaya Aura® Release 10.2.x.
 Download the documents from the Avaya Support website at https://support.avaya.com.

-Title Description Audience Implementation Deploying Avaya Aura [®] System Manager in Virtualized Environment Deploy the Avaya Aura [®] System Manager application in a virtualized environment.
-Implementation personnel Deploying Avaya Aura [®] System Manager in Virtual Appliance Deploy the Avaya Aura [®] System Manager application in a virtual appliance environment.
-Implementation personnel Deploying Avaya Aura [®] System Manager in Infrastructure as a Service Environment Deploy the Avaya Aura [®] System Manager application on cloud services.
-Implementation personnel Deploying Avaya Aura [®] System Manager in Software-Only Environment Deploy the Avaya Aura [®] System Manager application in a software only environment.
-Implementation personnel Upgrading Avaya Aura [®] System Manager Upgrade the Avaya Aura [®] System Manager application to Release 8.1.x.
-System administrators and IT personnel Deploying Avaya Aura[®] Communication Manager in Virtualized Environment Describes the implementation instructions while deploying Communication Manager on VMware and Kernel-based Virtual Machine (KVM).
-Implementation personnel Deploying Avaya Aura[®] Communication Manager in Virtual Appliance Describes the implementation instructions while deploying Communication Manager on Appliance Virtualization Platform.
-Implementation personnel Deploying Avaya Aura [®] Communication Manager in Infrastructure as a Service Environment Describes the implementation instructions while deploying Communication Manager on Amazon Web Services, Microsoft Azure, Google Cloud Network.
+Title Description Audience Implementation Deploying Avaya Aura® System Manager in Virtualized Environment Deploy the Avaya Aura [®] System Manager application in a virtualized environment.
+Implementation personnel Deploying Avaya Aura® System Manager in Software-Only and Infrastructure as a Service Environments Deploy the Avaya Aura® System Manager application in a software only and Infrastructure as a Service Environments Implementation personnel Upgrading Avaya Aura® System Manager Upgrade the Avaya Aura [®] System Manager application.
+System administrators and IT personnel Deploying Avaya Aura® Communication Manager in Virtualized Environment Describes the implementation instructions while deploying Communication Manager in virtualized environment.
+Implementation personnel Deploying Avaya Aura® Communication Manager in Software- Only and Infrastructure as a Service Environments Describes the implementation instructions while deploying Communication Manager in a software only and Infrastructure as a Service environments.
+Implementation personnel Upgrading Avaya Aura® Communication Manager Describes instructions while upgrading Communication Manager.
+System administrators and IT personnel Deploying Avaya Aura® Session Manager and Avaya Aura® Branch Session Manager in Virtualized Environment Describes how to deploy the Session Manager virtual application in a virtualized environment.
+Implementation personnel Deploying Avaya Aura® Session Manager in Software-Only and Infrastructure as a Service Environment Describes how to deploy the Session Manager in a software only and Infrastructure as a Service environments.
 Implementation personnel